zen-leow/nebulastree-pingdev-am/README.md

 Before you run docker compose on this, you need to have some pre-requisites sorted out.
 This should work on Windows or Linux machines just fine.
 1. Docker Desktop - That should cover `docker compose` too.
 2. Git - This is actually optional but I prefer using Git Bash that comes with it over the usual Windows Command Prompt.
-3. A Forgerock Backstage account (it's free) https://backstage.forgerock.com/
+3. A Forgerock Backstage account (it's free!) https://backstage.forgerock.com/
 4. Download PingAM's WAR file and Amster zip file. https://backstage.forgerock.com/downloads/browse/am/featured
    - You need to login with your registered account to initiate the download.

+Note: You don't have to download PingDS from backstage as it is not going to work OOTB.
+I've done the necessary changes and created a custom PingDS base image which is then pushed to ghcr.io.
+The Docker file in this repo will pull the image from there and setup config store, user store and CTS automatically.

 ## The Short Story
 1. Either clone or download all the files here as zip.
 Maintain the folder structure as is without change.